Offering DSMES Services through Telehealth

 Louisiana Medicaid allows RHCs to serve as telehealth distant site providers, however, Louisiana Medicaid does not reimburse RHCs separately for DSMES services.

 During the COVID-19 public health emergency, Medicare does allow RHCs to provide distant site services.
 Qualifying telehealth visits are billed with HCPCS code G2025.

 DSMES via Telehealth: Originating Site

 Medicare allows RHCs to serve as originating sites for telehealth visits and receive an originating site fee.
-Originating sites can bill utilizing HCPCS code Q3014 (originating site facility fee) and utilize the Place of Service code “02” to indicate that the service was provided via telemedicine.
+Originating sites can bill utilizing HCPCS code Q3014 (originating site facility fee) and utilize the appropriate place of service, either 02 (other than home) or 10 (home), based on the beneficiary’s location at the time of service to indicate that the service was provided via telemedicine.